Sup2point0/Assort/~dev/decoded.md

 - Projects are never finished.
 If they’re not in development, they’re in maintenance, and if you come back to it after some time there’ll always be new features or improvements to add.
 - It is extraordinarily rare that something works *exactly* right first try.
   - Hold on, how do builders do it??
+- Leave for a couple weeks, and it really does feel like you forget years of experience.
+  - Getting back into the flow of things isn’t too tough tho =)

 <br>